Today we’re looking at the Google WiFi System (Google Whole Home WiFi Coverage)

 Living Room – Near my old Router – This was the area closest to my old router.
 I had been getting 81.6 Mbps download near my gaming area which was fine for gaming and streaming 4K from Netflix.
 After installing the Google Mesh Network, my WiFi speed nearly tripled.
 My download speed jumped to 235 Mbps

 Front Door Area, by the Ring Wireless Doorbell – This was the area that was most finicky for me before the change.
-Streaming video from the Ring doorbell wasn’t exactly stellar.
+Streaming video from our Ring doorbell wasn’t exactly stellar.
 These reading were taken outside my house, near the front door.
 My download speed jumped 233%, and my upload speed jumped 157%.
-This actually made a huge different for streaming video from the Ring Doorbell.
+This made a huge different for streaming video from the Ring Doorbell.

 3rd Level Bedroom – One last speed test from the upper level Master Bedroom in my split level house.
 My download speed on the top floor actually quadrupled!